-Tired of the usual 9-5?
-Like to open a business but the process seem intimidating?
+Tired of the usual 9-5 job?
+Like to open a business but the process seems intimidating?
 Starting a franchise is an excellent option, but how do you start?
 To help you assess what is required of you and what you can expect with this kind of business, here’s a primer on how to start a franchise.

 Start with Research

 First, due diligence is what sets apart a successful franchisee from those who are not.
-Before you jump all in, it’s wise to be prepared and learn the what to expect from a franchising business.
+Before you jump all in, it’s wise to be prepared and learn what to expect from a franchising business.
 Some things to consider include:

 Preference.
 What’s your personal preference?
 Loving the industry you’re in gives you an edge from the start.
-Even if you have to put in the time and hard work to build your business, you’ll find joy every moment of it because it’s something that’s captured your interest.
+Even if you have to put in the time and hard work to build your business, you’ll find joy in every moment of it because it’s something that’s captured your interest.

 Skill Requirement.
 Is there any particular skill set that you need to have to start the franchise you’re interested in?
 If there is, can they train you for it?

 Cost.
 What is the total cost of the franchise?
 What’s the required net worth?
 How much liquid capital do you need to start the franchise?
 Does this suit your budget?

 Business Stability.
 You’re essentially buying the franchisor’s brand equity as well as their proven strategy and track record so you don’t have to go through the strenuous learning curve yourself.
 So you need to check how long the franchisor has been in business.
-Does it have a stellar reputation in providing support to its franchisee?
+Does it have a stellar reputation for providing support to its franchisee?

 Existing Market.
 Is there a growing demand for the products or services you’re going to offer?
 What’s the general outlook for your industry?
 It’s best to get into a business where there’s already an existing and growing need for what you’re offering.